-Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors in your humidifier?
+Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier?
 It could be mold.

 Can a Humidifier Cause Mold in Your Home?